BoneHorror/UEDAIP-Source/README.md

 # UEDAIP-Beyond
 Source files of the UEDAIP Beyond mod (used for the Beyond campaigns)

-Campaign files, Anim files (including SD and HD2), unit GRPs and Wireframes are not commited to save space
+Each branch can be used to build a working UEDAIP executable with Samase

 Visit the UEDAIP discord at https://discord.gg/K7d564W

 Support me on Patreon - https://www.patreon.com/uedaip

-You will need https://github.com/neivv/PyMS to open most files here
+You need https://github.com/neivv/PyMS to open most StarCraft binary file formats